-Let’s examine how CardUp works and whether you should make use of it.
+Let’s examine how it works and whether you should make use of it.

-CardUp is a service that makes bank transfer payments that you designate on your behalf and then charging that amount (plus a 2.6% transaction fee) to your credit card, thus allowing you to earn cashback or air miles on that spend.
+CardUp is a service that makes bank transfer payments that you designate on your behalf and then charges that amount (plus a 2.6% transaction fee) to your credit card, thus allowing you to earn cashback or air miles on that spend that you otherwise would not have received.
 Your recipient doesn’t need to sign up with CardUp or even know about it.

 Making use of CardUp is really simple.

-Step 1: Sign up for an account at CardUp’s website.
+Step 1: Sign up for an account on their website.

 Step 2: Add your credit cards you’d like CardUp to charge your payments to and earn rewards on.